elleem/reading-notes/102/loops.md

 #### for...of

-creates a loop iterating over iterable objects, like array, map, set, arugments object, invoking a customer iteration hook with statements to be executed for the value of each distinct property
+creates a loop iterating over iterable objects, like array, map, set, arguments object, invoking a customer iteration hook with statements to be executed for the value of each distinct property

         for (variable of object)
         statement